Samba Active Directory as Authelia's SSO Authentication Backend

 Related Posts

-This article explains how to set up a simple but modern user management and authentication system for services on your internal home network.
-The solution supports important security features like two-factor authentication and single sign-on, and only requires minimal maintenance due to self-service password reset.
-This article is part of my series on home automation, networking & self-hosting that shows how to install, configure, and run a home server & network with dockerized or virtualized services.
+This article, effectively part 2 of my Grafana setup guide, explains how to set up Prometheus, Node Exporter, and cAdvisor with automatic HTTPS certificates (via Caddy) and OAuth single sign-on (via Authelia).
+This post is part of my series on home automation, networking & self-hosting that shows how to install, configure, and run a home server & network with dockerized or virtualized services.

 Home Automation, Networking & Self-Hosting